otrv4/otrv4/glossary.md

 # Glossary of terms

-* Backward secrecy
-  - is when the compromise of a long-term key does not allow subsequent ciphertexts to be decripted by passive attackers.
-However future ciphertexts are vulnerable to active atackers.

 * Conversation
   - is the exchange of messages between two sides, which can rely on an instant messaging mechanism able to send and receive said messages.